workloads/packer-templates/packer/azure/README.md

 > `make` commands must be run from the root directory.

-The Azure workflow described in [azure/image.pkr.hcl](image.pkr.hcl) requires an Azure Resource Group to operate.
+The Azure workflow described in [image.pkr.hcl](image.pkr.hcl) requires an Azure Resource Group to operate.

 To ease in the creation of this, this repository includes a Terraform workflow (in `./terraform/azure`) that can create the prerequisite resources.